nawarazpokhrel/100days_of_PGSSQL/README.md

 #### FULL (OUTER) JOIN:
 Returns all records when there is a match in either the left table or right table

+###  What are ALIAS?

+*Aliases* are used to give a table, or a column in a table, a temporary name.

+*Aliases* are often used to make column names more readable.

+An alias only exists for the duration of that query.